certainty/emacs-bootup/readme.md

 The following bindings are available and can be used by your elisp files:

+* bootup/ensure-installed - function to make sure elpa packages are installed
+* bootup/load-if-exits - function that will load the given file only if it exists
-* certainty/available-runlevels - The number of available runlevels (default 3)
+* bootup/available-runlevels - The number of available runlevels (default 3)
-* certainty/base-dir - The path to your ~/.emacs.d
+* bootup/base-dir - The path to your ~/.emacs.d
-* certainty/root-dir - The path to ~/.emacs.d/root
+* bootup/profiles-dir - The path to ~/.emacs.d/profiles
-* certainty/active-profile - The path to the currently active-profile
+* bootup/active-profile - The path to the currently active-profile
-* certainty/vendor-dir - The path to your vendor directory
+* bootup/vendor-dir - The path to your vendor directory
 * custom-file - The path to the custom file